-2.P INVESTIGATIONAL PRODUCT UNDER TEST
+P INVESTIGATIONAL PRODUCT UNDER TEST

-2.P.1 Description and Composition of the Investigational Medicinal Product:
+P.1 Description and Composition of the Investigational Medicinal Product:

 The qualitative and quantitative composition of the IP should be stated.
+For proprietary prefabricated components (e.g. capsule shells), flavours and excipient mixtures (e.g. film-coating mixtures), a qualitative composition is sufficient.
 A short statement or a tabulation of the dosage form and the function of each excipient should be included.